erickcomp/php-rfcs/static-constructors.md

 ### Addressing Potential Criticism

 Some might argue against this RFC on the basis that static properties should be avoided as suggested by certain design patterns or even due to concerns about testability.
-However, static variables already exist in PHP and have proven to be useful in certain scenarios.
+However, static properties already exist in PHP and have proven to be useful in certain scenarios.
 Ignoring the need for a more elegant initialization method does not negate the practical use cases where static properties are beneficial and the natural approach.

 ### Comparison with Other Object-Oriented Languages